Information on the import, export, manufacture and use of substances that are hazardous to the ozone layer

 In order to implement these maximum quantities, the European Commission allocates quantitative import and production quotas to all corresponding applicants on an annual basis.

-Each year, there is a period of approximately one month in which undertakings can apply for a quota for the next calendar year.
-This time window is announced publicly by the Commission in advance and usually falls in the second quarter.
+Each year, there is a period of approximately one month in which companies can apply for a quota for the next calendar year.
+This time frame is announced publicly by the Commission in advance and is usually situated in the year's second quarter.

 Allocated quotas cannot be transferred to other legal entities.
 However, holders of a production quota can delegate production to a third party.